Where is the Sachsenhausen Concentration Camp found

-The camp was organized into two main sections: an administrative area in the east and a detention area in the west.
-The eastern area contained barracks, workshops, and other buildings that housed SS personnel and political prisoners.
-The western area contained the detention area, which was composed of prison blocks and guard towers.
+The camp was organized into two main sections: an administrative zone to the east and a containment zone to the west.
+The eastern sector had barracks, workshops, and administrative and living facilities for the SS members and a population of political prisoners.
+The section of the west housed the detention area consisting of the prison cells and watchtowers.

 Sachsenhausen Today